ocf/ocfweb/ocfweb/docs/docs/membership.md

 **[[Request a group account online|register]]**

-1. **If you are an RSO, have a signatory sign up using the link above.**
+1. **If you are a registered student organization, have a signatory sign up using the link above.**
    While campus remains online due to the effects of COVID-19, you can create a group account online by having a signatory register using the link above.